Nkhalango Ya Mango, which means Forest of Mangos in Chichewa is the name of the school With Change In Mind built in 2017.

 This project has been so exciting!
 There is a lot of work left to do, but we know our volunteers are going to really enjoy participating in the future of this amazing place.

-With Change In Mind currently feeds 50 children one nutritious meal 5 days a week all year long.
-This meal program has already started having a positive effect on the entire community.
-In 2013 WCIM and its volunteers helped to create a large garden and water pump that now supplies food and potable drinking water to the entire community.
+With Change In Mind currently feeds 30 children two nutritious meals 5 days a week all year long.
+This meal program has a positive effect on the entire community.
+In 2017 WCIM and its volunteers helped to create a large garden and water pump that now supplies food and potable drinking water to the school.
 A portion of all the food grown is being added to our food program and allows us to feed the children a variety of healthy foods everyday.
-To assist with this program WCIM has a fulltime paid project manager, Tovia, that works closely together with Adziwa to insure a consistent and high quality program is delivered to the children everyday.
-Tovia heads up the garden planning and upkeep as well as the food program.
-This allows us to have a daily presence at the project site and ensures that we are able to work closely together with Adziwa.
+The remainder of the food is sold in the community to provide money for garden seeds.
+WCIM has a full-time paid project manager, Tovia, that works closely together with our agricultural officer (Joseph) to insure a consistent and high quality program is delivered to the children everyday.
+Tovia and Joseph head up the garden planning and upkeep as well as the food program.

 In 2015 our volunteers in concert with local builders helped to build a learning center and playground that will now be a classroom for the 50 children that participate in the food program.
 Prior to the construction of this building these children were participating in a daily “daycare” where they were spending 7 hours each day.
 There was no permanent building, no learning tools and no classroom schedule.
 Our volunteers brought learning materials for the children and assisted in training the on site staff on how to affectively use these new learning tools.
 The staff and volunteers also helped to create a daily schedule for the children that will now be in place.
 We have been able to create a “preschool” atmosphere for these 50 children under 5.
 Our plan is to help prepare them for primary school and help the caregivers give these children the best start possible.
 The Community Learning Center is a place that these children and staff can have all to themselves and where focused learning can now take place.
 We are working hard to continue training the teachers and helpers in order to give them the materials and strategies needed to provide a productive learning atmosphere for the children.